A complete guide to over 50s life insurance

 Funeral Benefit Option

-An option available with some over 50s life insurance providers that enables the money your policy will pay out on your death to be paid directly to a funeral director and put towards the final cost of your funeral.
+An option available with some over 50s life insurance providers.
+It allows your payout on death to be paid directly to a funeral director.
+This will then be put towards the final cost of your funeral.
 The chosen funeral director will also make a small additional contribution to the funeral.
 Some may make the claim to the insurer on your family’s behalf.

 Guaranteed acceptance

-As long as you meet the age requirements and are a UK resident, you will not be turned down when you apply, regardless of your health.
+If you meet the age requirements and are a UK resident, you will not be turned down for most over 50s plans.
+This is regardless of your health.
+Some plans may ask health questions.

 Inflation

 The general increase in the price of goods and services over time.
-According to the Office of National Statistics, in 1980 you could buy nearly three loaves of bread for £1, but today you would be lucky to buy one.
+According to the Office of National Statistics, in 1980 you could buy nearly three loaves of bread for £1.
+Today you would be lucky to buy one.
 Inflation reduces buying power over time.

 Life assured